Resolving installation issues

 You have not loosened any other installed devices or cables.

-You updated the configuration information in the Setup utility.
+You updated the configuration information in system setup.
+When you start a server and press the key according to the on-screen instructions to display the Setup Utility.
+(For more information, see the “Startup” section in the LXPM documentation compatible with your server at Lenovo XClarity Provisioning Manager portal page.)
 Whenever memory or any other device is changed, you must update the configuration.

 Voltage planar fault is displayed in the event log